 Any additional questions can be answered by our Director of Admissions, Dr. Jodi Schilz at jschilz@salud.unm.edu or (505) 925-4218.

 Applicants admitted to the program will complete a required preparatory course on the foundational concepts of biomechanics, kinesiology, and joint structure and function.
+The course is run online May-August.
 Through this course, learners will revisit various joints and regions of the body to gain an understanding of the detail and dept of learning required for success in our program.
 Learners will be assigned weekly readings, pre-recorded lectures, short assignments, and short weekly quizzes in the four foundational modules.

 4 modules

 Students will be required to purchase, in advance, a book used within the 1st year of our program to complete all assignments (Joint Structure and Function: A Comprehensive Analysis - F.A.
-Davis Company (fadavis.com)).
+Davis Company (fadavis.com).
 This 4-week course will culminate in a final exam.
-Results from the exam will be used to consider potential student needs as they enter this rigorous graduate program.

 Complete 30 hours of prerequisites with a B- or better AND have a prerequisite GPA of greater than or equal to 3.0.
 Only prerequisite classes completed in the US and Canada are accepted.
 Prerequisite courses completed outside of the United States or Canada will NOT be accepted.
 It is best to have all prerequisites completed by December 2024.